Vision Disability: Types and Information Document List

 Retinitis Pigmentosa: Inherited Eye Diseases

 Information regarding Retinitis Pigmentosa a group of inherited diseases that cause retinal degeneration in the eyes that causes gradual decline in vision.

-New oral medication showing significant progress by improving visual function of blind patients with LCA.
+New oral medication showing significant progress by improving visual function of blind patients with Leber Congenital Amaurosis (LCA).

 Researchers worked on a developmental study to find the point at which normal development of eye muscle innervations departs from the mutants.

 Information and reseach results regarding the affect of hemianopia on driving ability and your field of vision.

 Hope for People Blinded by Incurable Eye Disorders